jarodms6/lionsdenmobile-ionic-package/README.md

   Why are we doing this?
   When using "ionic run" I will use a DEV version for my package name.
 The DEV version will get installed on my phone under **com.mycompanyname.myapp1234**

-  When doing a build and releasing the app to App Stores, I will have a different package name (my production ready app id) so I can my release version as well.
+  When doing a build and releasing the app to App Stores, I will have a different package name (my production ready app id) so I can install my release version as well.

 1. Install dependencies found in package.json